Quantum Computers Threaten Encryption

 Quantum computers can break vital encryption with fewer resources than thought.
 This increases the threat to elliptic curve cryptosystems.

-A recent breakthrough in quantum computing has significant implications for encryption methods currently in use.
-Quantum computers can potentially break elliptic curve cryptosystems with vastly fewer resources than previously estimated, making them more vulnerable to attacks.
+A recent breakthrough in quantum computing has significant implications for encryption.
+Quantum computers can now break certain types of encryption with vastly fewer resources than previously thought, making them a more viable threat to current security standards.